haubna/DegenTrashPandaMintScraper/README.md

 Download link: https://drive.google.com/file/d/10nbnvjVwRr6j4h84_TTFgPSfihfGy4wT/view?usp=sharing

 This will allow you to see the current mint number + the upcoming rares/mythics.
 Go and grab something nice!
 Unzip the file and run start.bat.
 Scrape.java contains the source code.
+Make sure to start the program shortly before the mints start because Pit likes to reshuffle the order.

 Windows: run start.bat